 After determining state laws and policies, ask the billing team to contact payors and find out which codes and modifiers are needed for billing purposes, and the associated coverage rules.
 Medicare and most payors require providers to bill evaluation and management (E/M) codes (a type of CPT code) for telehealth services.
 However, to indicate it as a non in-person visit, you typically need to append the E/M code with a modifier, and those modifiers may vary by payor.

-As one example, Medicare provides rules and guidance about which codes to bill, what is covered, and what isn’t, and outlines this information here.
+As one example, Medicare provides rules and guidance about which codes to bill, what is covered, and what isn’t.
 In a nutshell, to bill a telehealth visit to this payor:

 - Choose an E/M code that corresponds to the correct visit level.
 For example, the covered codes for Medicare include: 9920x, 9921x, 9923x.